krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-11-30-async-manual.md

 What that means is that when we are getting one ```SampleEntity``` by id, we are also extracting the ```subEntities``` from the database, because of ```fetch = FetchType.EAGER```.
-THis is not a problem yet.
+This is not a problem yet.
 All that JPA entities are loaded into Hibernate session.
 That mechanism is pretty cool, because it gives you the _dirty checking_ functionality.
 The downside however is that the _dirty_ entities needs to be flushed by Hibernate to DB.
 You have different flush strategies in Hibernate.
 The default one is ```AUTO```,